PDXbaap/netmux/README.md

-# PDX chainmux, a lightweight HTTP & TCP proxy server
+# PDX chainmux, a lightweight HTTP & TCP service multiplexer

 In the PDX blockchain hypercloud, it enables a blockchain node to have all of its HTTP & TCP endpoints behind this single "external" facing HTTP endpoint, so that firewall traversal is less painful.

-The exact-matching whitelist approach effectively protects a node from inadvertently exposing unwanted services.
+The glob-matching whitelist approach effectively protects a node from inadvertently exposing unwanted services.

 With rewrite, a node's internal network and endpoint details can be